 On 26 January 2018, the index reached an all-time high when it climbed to 33,154.12 points.
 The earlier record was set on October 26, 2007, when the index breached the 30,000-mark for the first time.
 (Source: Hang Seng Indexes).

 The Hang Seng Index has seen its share of lows as well.
-The global crash on 1987, often referred to as Black Monday, hit HSI so badly that it lost over 30% in value in a single day.
+The global crash in 1987, often referred to as Black Monday, hit HSI so badly that it lost over 30% in value in a single day.
 The event forced the Hong Kong Stock Exchange to close for a few days to prevent panic.
 HSI also fell sharply during the Asian financial crisis in 1997, the SARS pandemic in 2003 and the global crash in 2008.

 In recent times, the US-China trade war, COVID-19 pandemic, political unrest in Hong Kong in 2019 and interest rate hikes in the US have affected the Hang Seng Index.
 However, historically, the index has recovered after tough times.
-(Past performance may or may not be sustained in future).

 Read Also: What is SGX Nifty (GIFT Nifty)?
 Meaning, Benefits & Impact